Client (threading)

 • logger (Logger | LoggerAdapter | None) – Logger for this client.
 It defaults to logging.getLogger("websockets.client").
 See the logging guide for details.

-• create_connection (Type[ClientConnection] | None) – Factory for the ClientConnection managing the connection.
+• create_connection (type[ClientConnection] | None) – Factory for the ClientConnection managing the connection.
 Set it to a wrapper or a subclass to customize connection handling.

 Any other keyword arguments are passed to create_connection().